Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-08-the-new-moviegoers.md

 > **cpowell342** - The main thing is just the experience and the ability to focus better and feel more fully immersed.
 Bigger screen, better sound, and the act of being out of the house just makes the movie have a bigger impact on me than watching at home.

-> **hksrevenge** - Immersion and escape.
+> **chefremyguini** - Immersion and escape.
 Watching at home results in far more distractions (phone usage being an easy one) and having the ability to pause a movie and get sidetracked is very easy.
 On the other hand, being at the theater creates an isolated and immersive experience that I just cannot get watching a movie at home.
 (This of course means if the audience has good theater etiquette and are not disruptive during the movie).

 There's a lot of really good points in here.
 Firstly, you're getting out of the house.
 Remember [Third Spaces](https://www.psychologytoday.com/au/blog/live-long-and-prosper/201503/comforting-third-spaces)?